LiterallyKG3/LED-Strips-Mind-Control/README.md

 > If your strip doesn't use NEC-8, change `from ir_rx.nec import NEC_8` in `ir_r` to the protocol your LED Strip uses.
 <br>

-Take the captured codes and replace the existing ones in `ir_t.py`.
+Take the captured codes and replace the existing ones in `ir_t.py` and then save the file.
 <br><br><br>

 ### 6. Wire the IR Transmitter Module